Followers

 Alice C. Linsley

-Royal priests in the archaic world dispersed widely in service of kingdom builders.
 Images of these priests have been found at the oldest known temples.
-The images show the priests wearing leopards skins as a sign of their priestly authority.
+The images show the priests wearing leopard skins as a sign of their priestly authority.
 Here are two such images.

 Iunmutef priest, Egypt